Ultimate Python Developer Roadmap with Projects & Resources

 3. Number Guessing Game

-Create an easy puzzle in which the user has a limited number of guesses and the software chooses a number at randomness.
+Create an easy puzzle in which the user has a limited number of guesses and the software chooses a number at random.

 4. Weather App

-Using an API like OpenWeatherMap, pull and present weather data based upon users input.
+Using an API like OpenWeatherMap, pull and present weather data based upon user input.

 5. Personal Diary